The call came as I was sitting by my dying father's bedside in hospital, just after Sunday lunchtime. It would lead to a classic test of leadership.

 Wendy and Tina spent Sunday supporting distressed students who were drawn to the spot in search of comfort.
 I arrived back in town that evening to find the area cordoned off and a mound of flowers with heartbreaking messages.
-A suspect was taken into custody: he was the father of another student.
+A suspect was taken into custody: adding a further twist to the knot, he was the father of another student.

-This is a remote market town where everyone knows everyone else and the biggest news of the week is usually a lost cat.
+This is a remote, country market town where everyone knows everyone else and the biggest news of the week is usually a lost cat.
 Kingsbridge is the last place anyone would expect to be murdered.

-I drove into school early on Monday knowing that staff and students would be looking to me for leadership.
+I drove into school early on Monday knowing that this was a time when staff and students would be looking to me for leadership.
 It is the headteacher who sets the tone and gives staff the strength to stand tall for the students.
 I planned a whole-staff briefing, which had to be solemn yet full of practical advice on dealing with the situation, and an assembly for the boy's year group, knowing that many had been close to him.

 By 8am, I had responded to requests for radio and television interviews.
 Then my mobile phone rang.
 It was my sister.
-My father had deteriorated and I needed to move fast if I was to be there for the end.
+The hospital had told her that my father had deteriorated and that I needed to move fast if I was to be there for the end.

 This is leadership not as part of some hypothetical training module, but as real choices in an intensely real world.
-Should I drop everything to be with my father when he died?
-Or stay and provide the leadership needed at that moment in my school?
+Should I drop everything so that I could be with my father when he died?
+Or stay and provide the leadership that was needed at that moment in my school?